Jaymon/chef-cookbooks/nginx/README.md

 ## Attributes

+### defaults

+dict -- this will be merged into the values of each of the configured servers (with the server specific configuration taking precedence).

 ### servers

 dict -- the keys are the server names, the value is the configuration for the server